edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     * **region**: The name of your chosen AWS data center region, e.g., `us-east-2`.

-        TODO: What is the list of supported regions for our images?
+        Constellation OS images are only replicated to the following regions:
+        * `eu-central-1`
+        * `us-east-2`
+        * `ap-south-1`

+        If you require the OS image to be available in a new region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+AWS+image+region:+xx-xxxx-x).

-        You can find a list of all [available regions in AWS' documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+        You can find a list of all [AWS regions in AWS' documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

     * **zone**: The name of your chosen AWS data center availability zone, e.g., `us-east-2a`.